angular/angular/aio/content/guide/aot-compiler.md

 Setting this option to `false` disables this rewriting, requiring the rewriting to be done manually.

+### *disableTypeScriptVersionCheck*

+When `true`, this option tells the compiler not to check the TypeScript version.
+The compiler will skip checking and will not error out when an unsupported version of TypeScript is used.
+Setting this option to `true` is not recommended because unsupported versions of TypeScript might have undefined behaviour.

+This option is `false` by default.

 ### *preserveWhitespaces*

 This option tells the compiler whether to remove blank text nodes from compiled templates.